KDE/digikam-doc/export_tools/local_export.rst

     The Export to Local Computer Dialog

-The **Target location** text field allows to set the target path where file will be copied.
-The **Browse** button will show a file selection dialog to navigate on your computer folder hierarchy and help to select the right directory.
+The **Target location** text field sets the target path where the file will be copied.
+The **Browse** button will show a file selection dialog to navigate your computer's folder hierarchy and select the right directory.

-The **Target file behavior** options allow to choose the action to perform with files:
+The **Target file behavior** options allow you to choose the action to perform with the selected files:

-    - **Copy files** will duplicates data at the target place.
+    - **Copy files** will duplicate data at the target location.
-    - **Create symlinks** will link original data at the target place to prevent data duplication using absolute `symbolic links <https://en.wikipedia.org/wiki/Symbolic_link>`_.
+    - **Create symlinks** will add links to the original data to the target location to prevent data duplication using absolute `symbolic links <https://en.wikipedia.org/wiki/Symbolic_link>`_.
-    - **Create relative symlinks** will link original data at the target place to prevent data duplication using relative symbolic links.
+    - **Create relative symlinks** will add links to the original data to the target location to prevent data duplication using relative symbolic links.
-    - **Include the sidecars of the items** will copy sidecar files if any.
+    - **Include the sidecars of the items** will copy any existing sidecar files.
     - **Overwrite existing items in the target** will overwrite target files if they are already present.
-    - **Use the album path of the items in the target** will rename target files using original album path as template name.
+    - **Use the album path of the items in the target** will rename target files using the original album path as a template name.

-Below is shown the list of files taken from the collections and to process.
+A list of files from the collections to be exported is display below.
 By default, the tool proposes to export the currently selected items from the icon-view.
-The **+** Photos button can be used to append more items on the list.
+The **+** Photos button can be used to append more items to the list.

-The **Adjust image properties** check-box allows to enable a set of options to convert files to another **Image format** (JPEG, or PNG).
+The **Adjust image properties** check-box enables a set of options to convert files to another **Image format** (JPEG, or PNG).
 The photos will be resized before copying to the target.
-The values will be read from the **Image quality** and **Image length** settings, which can be used to adjust the maximum height and the compression.
-The width calculation will be done so as to have the aspect ratio conserved.
+The **Image quality** and **Image length** settings will be used to adjust the maximum height and the compression.
+The width calculation will be done so as to maintain the aspect ratio.

-Finally, with the **Remove all metadata** you can drop Exif, Iptc, and Xmp chunk from the images.
+Finally, with the **Remove all metadata** you can remove all the Exif, IPTC, and XMP metadata from the images.